dtm-labs/en.dtm.pub/docs/app/cache.md

 	- The lock on the data has expired
 2. If the cache needs to be updated, then lock the cache, query the DB, update and unlock the cache if the lock holder is verified as unchanged.

-When the DB data is updated, the cache is guaranteed to be taged as deleted when the data is successfully updated via dtm (details can be found in a later section)
+When the DB data is updated, the cache is guaranteed to be tagged as deleted when the data is successfully updated via dtm (details can be found in a later section)
-- TagDeleted sets the data expiry time to 10s,  and sets the lock to expired, which will trigger a "fetch data" on the next query to the cache
+- TagAsDeleted sets the data expiry time to 10s,  and sets the lock to expired, which will trigger a "fetch data" on the next query to the cache

 With the above strategy:

 If the last version written to the database is Vi, the last version written to the cache is V, and the uuid written to V is uuidv, then there must be a sequence of events as follows.

-database write Vi -> cache data taged as deleted -> some query locks data and writes uuidv -> query database result V -> locker in cache is uuidv, write result V
+database write Vi -> cache data tagged as deleted -> some query locks data and writes uuidv -> query database result V -> locker in cache is uuidv, write result V

-In this sequence, the read of V occurs after the write of Vi, so V equals Vi, ensuring the final consistency of the cached data.
+In this sequence, the read of V occurs after the write of Vi, so V equals Vi, ensuring the eventual consistency of the cached data.

-[dtm-labs/rockscache](https://github.com/dtm-labs/rockscache) already implements the above method and is able to ensure the final consistency of the cached data.
+[dtm-labs/rockscache](https://github.com/dtm-labs/rockscache) already implements the above method and is able to ensure the eventual consistency of the cached data.
 - The `Fetch` function implements the previous query cache
 - The `TagAsDeleted` function implements the "tag as deleted" logic